Bahariya Oasis: Archaeology

+In August 2026, an Egyptian archaeological mission excavating the Sheikh Sobi necropolis in the Bahariya Oasis uncovered three tombs representing different funerary traditions.
+The first was a Late Period rock-cut communal tomb containing five mummies in limestone coffins, while the second was an apparently unused tomb and the third was a more complex Roman-period communal tomb containing limestone and pottery coffins.
+Additional finds included pottery vessels, offering tables, and terracotta votive figurines depicting female figures and stylized animals, providing evidence for changing funerary and religious practices among successive populations of the oasis.

 People and culture

 Friday mosque, El-Bawiti, Bahariya Oasis.

-The people of the oasis, or the Waḥātī people (meaning "of the oasis" in Arabic), are the descendants of the ancient people who inhabited the oasis, ancient tribes with connection to western Egypt and eastern Libya, and the north coast, and other people from the Nile Valley who came to settle in the oasis.
+The people of the oasis, or the Waḥātī people (meaning "of the oasis" in Arabic), are the descendants of the ancient people who inhabited the oasis, ancient tribes with connections to western Egypt, eastern Libya, and the north coast, as well as people from the Nile Valley who settled in the oasis.

 The majority of Waḥātī people in Bahariya are Muslims.
-There are some mosques in Bahariya.
-The nature of social settings in the oasis is highly influenced by Islam.
+The nature of social settings in the oasis is highly influenced by Islam, and there are several mosques in the area.

 Traditional music is very important to the Waḥātī people.
-Flutes, drums, and the simsimeyya (a harp-like instrument) are played at social gatherings, particularly at weddings.
-Traditional songs sung in rural style are passed down from generation to generation, and new songs are invented as well.
-Music from Cairo, the greater Middle East, and other parts of the world are now easily accessible to the people of the oasis.
+Flutes, drums, and the simsimiyya (a harp-like instrument) are played at social gatherings, particularly at weddings.
+Traditional songs sung in a rural style are passed down from generation to generation, and new songs are composed as well.
+Music from Cairo, the greater Middle East, and other parts of the world is now easily accessible to the people of the oasis.

-Bahariya used to be a major center for Coptic Christians.
-However, most of the Oasis population converted to Islam centuries ago.
-Copts that live in Bahariya today are largely new transplants from the Nile Valley.
+Bahariya used to be a major center for Coptic Christians; however, most of the Oasis population converted to Islam centuries ago.
+Copts who live in Bahariya today are largely new transplants from the Nile Valley.

 The traditional dress of women in Bahariya is called Magaddil (braids) after the striped pattern of the embroidery.
-There was also a dress that was lightly embroidered, with a border of telli embroidery around the neck that was made separately and sewn onto the dress.
-In recent times these have largely been phased out by floral print dresses.
+Another dress style was lightly embroidered, with a border of telli embroidery around the neck, which was made separately and sewn onto the dress.
+In recent times, these have largely been phased out by floral print dresses.